-If your next holiday in Turkey includes a visit to the southern coast and nearby Greek islands, be sure to check out these routes and comfortably book your journey through Alaturka.
-Wherever your holiday takes you along the Turquoise Coast, there are ferries available from many ports spread out along the coastline.
+If your next holiday in Turkey includes a visit to the southern coast and nearby Greek islands, be sure to check out these routes and comfortably book your journey through Turkey Best Travel Services Company Wherever your holiday takes you along the Turquoise Coast, there are ferries available from many ports spread out along the coastline.

 The Bodrum to Rhodes and Bodrum to Kos ferries are perfect to couple with a few days stay in the historical port town of Bodrum.
 However, if you happen to find yourself in Marmaris or Fethiye, our Marmaris to Santorini or Fethiye to Rhodes ferries are just a few of the routes that can be found here.
 Let us assist you with planning to ensure that you get the most out of your next holiday to Turkey and the Greek islands.

 at Turkey Travel Service we aim to provide a reliable service to book ferries between Turkey and Greece, however, due to information being updated and forms changing accordingly it is not possible for our teams to apply for or offer advice on visa requirements.
 As such all visa information and services must be done directly with the correct government authorities.
 Please check https://www.schengenvisainfo.com/greece-visa/ and https://www.evisa.gov.tr/en/ for more information.

 TIPS FOR TRAVELLING GREEK ISLANDS

 There are 6 crossing points between the Greek Islands and Turkey

 * the 3 most popular routes are either via Samos or Rhodes.

 Paros Between 4 and a half and 7 hours